What is Bloatware and How to Remove It

 9. Change any settings as needed.

-This process will remove most apps, including Microsoft Office, anti-virus software, and pre-installed apps.
+The Fresh Start process will remove most apps, including Microsoft Office, anti-virus software, and preinstalled apps.
 You will need to manually re-install any apps you want to keep using.

 A Fresh Restart may not be a good option for you if you have digital licenses or digital content associated with apps.
 You could possibly lose your license or not access content anymore.

 Lenovo laptops are one of the biggest offenders when it comes to bloatware.
-If you own a Lenovo, it's a good idea to check for unwanted apps that can slow down your device.
+If you own a Lenovo, it's a good idea to check for unwanted applications that can slow down your device.

 Mac

-To fully remove apps on a macOS device, you'll need administrator permissions.
+You'll need administrator permissions to remove apps fully on a macOS device.
 As with Windows, some apps can't be removed.
-If an app is necessary, Mac won't give you the option to delete it.
+If an app is necessary, Mac won't let you delete it.
 Let's review what to do to remove bloatware, regardless of whether you downloaded it from the App Store or not.

 1. Go to the Applications folder.